 - The first issue is that this was sent from a Gmail account.
 A law firm would never use a Gmail, Yahoo, AOL, .net, or .org account to send you an email.

 - The next issue is that the contact information for them is so vague.
 The only way to contact them is to email them back.
-A real law office would provide a professional-looking email address with their full contact information including office locations, city, and state.
+A real law office would provide a professional-looking email address with their full contact information, including office locations, city, and state.

 - The last way to spot this as a scam is to notice that none of the footer links work.
-You can't see the original email but I can.
-The original is filed with footer information links and none of them work.
+You can't see the original email, but I can.
+The original is filed with footer information links, and none of them work.
 Most are not even clickable.

 I suggest you never include your real work number.
 These scammers will get this information and call you at work.
-I know of one story online where ACE, the company in the email above, called a man's employer several times a day.
-His boss informed him that he was getting upset and the made the mistake of telling the scammer that he should stop or he would get him fired.
+I know of one story online in which ACE, the company in the email above, called a man's employer several times a day.
+His boss informed him that he was getting upset and made the mistake of telling the scammer that he should stop or he would get him fired.
 The scammer then threatened to call every minute until he was fired or he paid the money.
 The man lost his job the next day.